jenselg/obfs/README.md

     - Same as a regular Javascript object, returns the data on declare

+    obj.key = 'data' (returns 'data')
-    obj.key
+    obj.key (returns 'data')

-##### Delete data:
+##### Delete / Update data:

-    - Set the obj.key to undefined to delete the data from the filesystem
+    - Set the obj.key to undefined or other data to delete or replace the data stored in the filesystem

-    obj.key = undefined
+    obj.key = undefined (folders / files deleted from filesystem, and returns undefined) obj.key = '' (key.data with '' value created and other files / folders with the same key name deleted, returns '')
+    ...

 ### TODO's